nnkrishnakumar/LLM_research/README.md

 Note that while BERT is typically seen as a supervised method, it can also be used in an unsupervised manner for tasks like clustering or dimensionality reduction.

-* End to end implementation of word2Vec in <Activation_function.ipynb> file with explaination
+* NOTE : End to end implementation of word2Vec in <Activation_function.ipynb> file with explaination